apify/apify-docs/sources/platform/actors/development/programming_interface/environment_variables.md

 console.log(process.env.SMTP_HOST);
 ```

-The Actor runtime sets additional environment variables for the actor process during the run.
+The Actor runtime sets additional environment variables for the Actor process during the run.
 See [Environment variables](./environment_variables.md) for details.

 The environment variables can also be used for the build process.
 In this case, the variables are treated as [Docker build arguments](https://docs.docker.com/engine/reference/builder/#arg).
 This means that they should not be used for secrets and, in order to access them in Dockerfile, you have to use the `ARG variable_name` instruction.